ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-render.md

 - You want to pay for full service and not individual features or services.

-### Choose Render if
+### Choose Render If

+-  You are building an MVP with backend features.
 -  You're building a full-stack application that needs persistent connections, background workers, or continuous processes.
-- You're running background jobs, cron tasks, or data processing that takes longer than 13 minutes.
+- You're running background jobs, cron tasks, or data processing that exceed the serverless function limits.
 - You are migrating from Heroku.
-- You want more predictable pricing.
+- You want predictable, fixed pricing rather than usage-based billing.
+- You need a managed server experience without the hassle of infrastructure maintenance.

 ## How We're Making This Comparison